armhold/gocarina/README.md

 You now have a trained neural network in `ocr.save`.
 If you got a failure message, simply try running it again;
 sometimes it takes a few attempts to get a successful training.

-Once you have a success network, you can ask it decipher game boards like this:
+Once you have a success network, you can ask it to decipher game boards like this:

 `$ recognize board-images/board3.png`
 ```